 For thin shirts, you might only need to iron one side of the shirt.
 If the fabric is thicker, iron both sides.

 Use low heat and steam for a cotton blend shirt.
 Turn the shirt inside out and place a press cloth between the iron and the fabric to avoid iron marks and shine.

 Polyester is heat-sensitive, so it’s essential to use low heat.
 To safely iron a polyester shirt, use a press cloth or handkerchief to avoid direct contact between the iron and the shirt.

 Start at the top of the shirt and work your way down.
 If you slightly dampen the shirt, it’s easier to smooth any wrinkles.

 Ironing Linen Shirts

 Iron linen shirts inside out.
-Get out your handy press cloth or handkerchief again to prevent iron marks and shine.
+Get your handy press cloth or handkerchief to prevent iron marks and shine.
 Iron linen shirts while they’re still damp, or spritz with water beforehand.

-Now that you understand the techniques for different fabrics, it’s time to break it down step by step.
+Now that you understand the techniques for different fabrics, it’s time to break them down step by step.